slaveOftime/Fun.Blazor/Docs/42 Dependency Injection/README.md

 {{ScopedServiceDemo}}

-**html.inject** also support async rendering.
-Because the function you passed in is will be called in **OnInitializedAsync** of the related blazor component, so at this point, we can invoke the task.
+**html.inject** also supports async rendering.
+Because the function you passed in will be called in **OnInitializedAsync** of the related Blazor component, so at this point, we can invoke the task.

 {{AsyncInjectionDemo}}